taocpp/PEGTL/doc/Contrib-and-Examples.md

 ###### `src/example/pegtl/json_build_one.cpp`

-Extends on `json_parse.cpp` by parsing JSON files into generic JSON data structures using the "[switching style](Switching-Style.md)" of managing the actions and states.
+Extends on `json_parse.cpp` by parsing JSON files into generic JSON data structures using the "[switching style](Actions-and-States.md#changing-state)" of managing actions and states.

 ###### `src/example/pegtl/json_build_two.cpp`

-Extends on `json_parse.cpp` by parsing JSON files into generic JSON data structures using a single monolithic state and action for the entire parsing run.
+Extends on `json_parse.cpp` by parsing JSON files into generic JSON data structures using a more monolithic approach to managing the states and actions.

 ###### `src/example/pegtl/json_count.cpp`

 Shows how to use the included [counter control](#taopegtlcontribcounterhpp), here together with the JSON grammar from `<tao/pegtl/contrib/json.hpp>`.
-Invoked with one or more JSON files as argument will attempt to parse the files and print the statistics counters to `std::cout`.
+Invoked with one or more JSON files as argument, will attempt to parse the files and print the statistics counters to `std::cout`.

 ###### `src/example/pegtl/lua53_parse.cpp`

 Parses all files passed on the command line with a slightly experimental grammar that should correspond to the [Lua](http://www.lua.org/) 5.3 lexer and parser.

-###### `src/example/pegtl/mmap_test.cpp`

-Simple `cat` replacement to test the included `mmap(2)`-based file reader on platforms that support it.

 ###### `src/example/pegtl/modulus_match.cpp`

-Shows how to implement a simple custom parsing rule with the simplified calling convention.
+Shows how to implement a custom parsing rule with the simplified calling convention.

+###### `src/example/pegtl/recover.cpp`

+See [PEGTL issue 55](https://github.com/taocpp/PEGTL/issues/55) and the source code for a description.

 ###### `src/example/pegtl/s_expression.cpp`